 The classic method of combing is still the gold standard for lice removal.
 Using a patented oil, our technicians will comb through your child in a specific pattern with the only lice comb on the market that has grooves in the teeth for thorough lice and egg removal.
 We recommend a follow up visit and suggest 5 to 10 minutes of combing a day between visits.
 We average an hour a head for shoulder length hair with moderate infestations.

-For those of you who don’t want to worry about a recheck, please ask about our peace of mind appointment!contact us
+For those of you who don’t want to worry about a recheck, please ask about our peace of mind appointment!
+Stop struggling or trying to deal with lice on your own, call us at (800) 319-8751, or click the Contact Us button now to send our team a message!contact us

 Our technician arrives